jcamacho1996/flexbox/README.md

 Exercise number 5 has been the hardest one yet.
 After many attempts to edit the css file I realized my error was in the html file where I mistakenly added a closing div tag that wasn't necessary
  <a href="img/flex5.png">Solution 5</a>

+Exercise 6 had me recreate a main page with a footer included.
+<a href="img/flex6.png">Solution 6</a>